connorgilheany/Tetris/README.md

 #AI
 The AI works by taking the current piece and placing it in all possible rotations and locations.
 It then analyzes what that placement would do: how many lines would it complete, how high would it be placed, would it leave an overhang, does it further block any open spaces?

+Upon deciding the best move, it places the block and then continues.

+One potential improvement that could be made is to consider the next available piece when deciding where to place the current piece.
+Perhaps the two could work together in a way that is better than the locations they'd be placed independently.

 #Video
 https://www.youtube.com/watch?v=mqpz0zoAkSo